 For the least crowded experience, we recommend starting your day here, right at opening time.
 This is a site where we recommend booking your ticket in advance.

-There are two ticket types: a standard ticket (the silver voucher) and a premium ticket (gold voucher).
-The premium ticket is double the cost of the standard ticket but you enter through a priority line, plus you get a free book in the bookstore.
+There are three ticket types: a standard ticket (the silver voucher), the gold ticket (standard entry plus a reserved book), and the platinum ticket.
+The platinum ticket is by far the most expensive ticket option but you enter through a priority line, plus you get access to the Gemma Room.

-If you have a standard ticket, even with a time slot entry, you could wait in line for up to 15 minutes to enter the bookstore.
-If you have a premium ticket, you enter right at your allotted time, without waiting in line for the standard ticket.
+If you have a silver or gold ticket, even with a time slot entry, you could wait in line for up to 15 minutes to enter the bookstore.
+If you have a platinum ticket, you enter right at your allotted time, without waiting in line for the standard ticket.

 The bookstore opens at 9 am.
-If you choose the standard ticket option, it’s a good idea to get here early, because the line starts forming before 8:30 am.
-If you don’t mind paying the extra cost, the priority ticket is the way to go.
+If you choose the silver or gold ticket option, it’s a good idea to get here early, because the line starts forming before 8:30 am.
+If you really want to be one of the first to enter the store, then the platinum ticket is the best option (but it is very pricey).

 On the official website, get hours, pricing, and purchase your tickets in advance.
 A visit here lasts about 30 minutes, once you are inside of the bookstore.